 At last, the preparation for the computations was complete, and the runoff hydrographs could be computed and inspected.
-To insure that this computation was complete, the analyst selected Tools..., Run Configuration to "assemble" the runs, using the basin model and control specifications in combination with each of the rainfall events.
+To insure that this computation was complete, the analyst used the Simulation Run Manager to "assemble" the

-Figure 40 shows the results of the HEC-HMS runs.
+Figure 40 shows the results of the HEC-HMS simulation runs.
 For each frequency storm, the computed peak with each portion of the 6-hour event is plotted.
 From this, the time at which threshold exceedance (flow greater than 1,100 cfs) would be detected can be identified.
 For example, with the 0.002-AEP event, exceedance would not be detected with only 150 minutes of rainfall data, but it would be detected with 180 minutes of data; interpolation yields an estimate of 175 minutes as the detection time for that event.
 The estimated values for all events are shown in column of 3 of Table 28.
 Column 4 of that table shows the maximum mitigation time.
 The actual mitigation time would be less if time is required for notification and decision making.
 For example, if 20 minutes is required for notification and decision making, the mitigation time available for the 0.002-AEP event will be only 40 minutes.
 Forty minutes provides little opportunity for property protection, but it is enough time to evacuate, if plans have been made and if the evacuees are well prepared.